-A parent casually picking up a high school sociology text might find some cause for resentment and alarm, but it would not be easy to discern the over-all pattern and direction of teaching without knowing in advance where the sociologists are headed.
+A SOCIOLOGICAL PHILOSOPHY OF EDUCATION, P. 242 Ross L. Finney, Ph.
+D. MacMillan Company, 1929 and alarm, but it would not be easy to discern the over-all pattern and direction of teaching without knowing in advance where the sociologists are headed.